 I’ve been diligently doing my homework, listening to notables such as ‘Donna’, ‘Johnny Don’t Do It’ (doo-wop parodies, sounding so much like outtakes from Frank Zappa’s “Reuben and the Jets”-era noodlings).
 They’re brilliant and clever and embarrassing.
 ‘Neanderthal Man’ must be the stupidest song since Nilsson’s lamentable ‘Coconut’.

 You know how for Americans, sometimes “England” connotes Bentleys and Shakespeare and Emma Thompson?
-And sometimes it connotes Benny Hill and fried fish and fried potatoes wrapped in a scandal sheet headlining Profumo’s orgies?
+And sometimes it connotes Benny Hill and fried fish and fried potatoes wrapped in a greasy tabloid headlining Profumo’s orgies?

 But then for their third album, Gouldman and Stewart penned ‘I’m Not in Love’.
 They tried it as a bossa nova, but no one liked the result.
 But everyone kept humming the song, so they decided to give it another try.